department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/assisted-living-and-home-health-care.md

 - Adult day health centers
 - Veterans’ own homes

-You can learn more about the different types of care below or on our va.gov website.
-[See our guide to long-term services and supports](https://www.va.gov/GERIATRICS/Guide/LongTermCare/index.asp).
+You can learn more about the different types of care below or on our va.gov website. <a href="https://www.va.gov/GERIATRICS/Guide/LongTermCare/index.asp"><span class="usa-sr-only">This will open a new website.</span>See our guide to long-term services and supports</a>.

 </div>